skip to Main Content

 • 帅哥(shuàigē) handsome guy

-But in my opinion, these words will just tell others you are only interested in picking up and not sincerely trying to make friends.
-They are also not very imaginative.
-So last but not the least, let’s learn the number one best sentence to搭讪(dāshàn)!
+But in my opinion, using these words will give the impression that you’re only interested in picking someone up rather than forming a genuine relationship.
+They are also not very creative.
+So, last but not least, let’s learn the best sentence to use for 搭讪 (dāshàn)!

 I don’t understand this.
 Can you help me?